The lost proof of Fermat's last theorem: The Nature of Euler's Double Equations Through the Algebraic Geometry

-In practice Weil states that the determination of rational points of the curve $\Gamma $ can be reduced to that of finding rational points of infinitely many quartics, such as (31), given a set of integers $A,B,C$ (positive or negative), considered squarefree, that is, not divisible by any square greater than 1, and such that the product $A \cdot B \cdot C$ is a square.
+In practice Weil states that the determination of rational points of the curve $\Gamma $ can be reduced to that of finding rational points of one or more appropriate quartics, such as (19), given a set of integers $A,B,C$ (positive or negative), considered squarefree, that is, not divisible by any square greater than 1, and such that the product $A \cdot B \cdot C$ is a square.

-In homogeneous coordinates, $\Omega \left( {A,B,C} \right)$ may be regarded as defined by the equation
+In homogeneous coordinates, $\Omega \left( {A,B,C}\right)$ may be regarded as defined by the equation